yamajunn/yamajunn/README.md

 ## 👋 Hi there

 ## About me
-・ I am interested in AI and am studying it.
+・ I am interested in AI and am studying it.\d
-・ My native language is Japanese.
+・ My native language is Japanese.\d
-・ I have been studying programming for three years.
+・ I have been studying programming for three years.\d

 ## 📚 Stats
 ![](http://github-profile-summary-cards.vercel.app/api/cards/most-commit-language?username=yamajunn&theme=gruvbox)